codepath/android_guides/Configuring-a-Parse-Server.md

 }
 ```

-**Note**: make sure to use the extra trailing `/` when using the `.server()` call.
-There appears to be a [bug](https://github.com/ParsePlatform/Parse-SDK-Android/issues/393) in the Android SDK that strips the URL without this trailing slash.

 The `/parse/` path needs to match the `PARSE_MOUNT` environment variable, which is set to this value by default.

 ### Troubleshooting Parse Server